-If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first and the second place.
+If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first place.

 If after the jump-off there is equality of Penalties and time for one of the first three places, the teams concerned will be placed equal.